Shinsentoh/seedbox/README.md

 ./docker-fresh-install.sh
 ```

-## Running & updating docker containers
+## updating docker containers

+Make sure you install the dependencies and finish configuration before doing this.

 ```sh
 ./update-all.sh
 ```
+Warning: Docker Hub has a limit to 100 images pulls over 6 hours, don't use 'update-all.sh' too often in this laptime as it's using 'docker-compose pull' which tries to pull images from Docker Hub.

 docker-compose should manage all the volumes and network setup for you.
 If it
 does not, verify that your docker and docker-compose version is updated.

-Make sure you install the dependencies and finish configuration before doing
-this.

 ## PlexPass